 Our mission: To provide cross-cultural feature writing and bold investigative reporting in the Chico area of the Northern Sacramento Valley.

 ChicoSol is a not-for-profit news organization covering issues overlooked by traditional media that are starved for resources and unable to provide the in-depth coverage investigative reporting produces.
-We provide a digital platform and partner with other outlets to distribute our work and support the work of others.
-Our stories span cultural borders, including those related to race, ethnicity, immigration status, language and class, and examine how power and policy affect the most vulnerable communities.
+We provide a digital platform and partner with other outlets to distribute our work.
+Our stories span cultural borders, including those related to race, ethnicity, immigration status, language and class, and examine how power and policy affect Spanish-speaking and other vulnerable communities.

 We follow the stories that often get dropped by print newspapers as we seek those who are accountable and those who can help find ways to address the community’s most vexing problems.
 In short, we believe that fact-based journalism nourishes democracy, that truth is sunlight.
 We distribute a new issue the last week of each month to all who have joined our subscription list.

 - To provide in-depth features that encourage and enlarge community discourse;

-- To provide investigative reporting in the community’s interest;
+- Provide investigative reporting in the community’s interest;

-- To mentor student journalists and provide a publication outlet for young writers.
+- Mentor student journalists and provide a publication outlet for young writers.

 Past & future

-ChicoSol was launched in 2007 by Henri Flores and Leslie Layton, initially serving as a bilingual classroom teaching tool by Editor Leslie Layton, then an adjunct faculty member in the Department of Journalism at California State University, Chico, and a freelance writer.
-It rapidly evolved into a bridge between the campus and the community and soon began serving professional writers as well as student journalists as a digital publication platform.
+ChicoSol was launched in 2007 by Henri Flores and Leslie Layton, initially serving as a bilingual classroom teaching tool.
+Leslie was then an adjunct faculty member in the Department of Journalism at California State University, Chico, and a freelance writer.
+It rapidly evolved into a bridge between the campus and community and soon began publishing professional writers as well as student journalists as a digital platform.

 We developed a readership in the community through a free subscription system and published stories in both English and Spanish.
-ChicoSol became part of the New America Media (NAM) national ethnic-media network that has since terminated operation.
-We continue, however, to collaborate with Ethnic Media Services (EMS) because we believe that delivering information to minority audiences is crucial in a state as diverse as California.
+ChicoSol works closely with Ethnic Media Services (EMS) because we believe that delivering information to minority audiences is crucial in a state as diverse as California.
 ChicoSol is able to accept tax-deductible donations as a fund under the North Valley Community Foundation (NVCF) umbrella.